sudo-self/moto-root-XT2163/README.md

     ```bash
     fastboot flash boot boot(magisk).img
     ```
- 3. Then install a terminal and run
+ 3. Then you can root from adb

      ```
     adb shell
     su
-    # grant permissions
+    # grant permissions and verify

     whoami

     ```